sylhare/sylhare.github.io/_posts/2023/2023-07-11-Github-copilot-trial.md

 And fiddlesticks!
 Still no answers, no code is being shown, could the copilot be pouting because of what I said earlier?
 🥸 So I went directly into the suggestion, fiddling with the description to see what kind of result I would get.
-The code was still not being prompted within the text file, so it's a two click process to get the suggestions.
-And the results were ... mitigated, it did have some fizzbuzz looking answer, some not working at first glance and some other suggestion that were out of mark totally.
+The code was still not being prompted within the text file, so it's a two-click process to get the suggestions.
+And the results were ... mitigated, it did have some fizzbuzz looking answers, some not working at first glance and some other suggestion that were out of the mark totally.

 {% include aligner.html images="copilot-solution-1.png,copilot-solution-2.png,copilot-solution-3.png" column=3 %}

-Maybe it's because I used so many comments to describe the solution, that some suggestion were entirely commented, but that reduced the _helpfulness_ of it.
+Maybe it's because I used so many comments to describe the solution, that some suggestions were entirely commented, but that reduced the _helpfulness_ of it.
 Finally, the best result I had was when I started typing `function`, I guess after that copilot knew it was the real deal, and I wanted to implement it.